aws-samples/aurora-postgresql-pgvector/apgpgvector-streamlit/README.md

 ## License
 -------
-The GenAI Q&A with pgvector and Amazon Aurora PostgreSQL App is released under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html).
+The The GenAI Q&A Chatbot with pgvector and Amazon Aurora PostgreSQL-compatible edition application is released under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html).